 Unfortunately, there is no overall set of rules when it comes to compensation.
-Each airline will have their own set of guidelines when it comes to the way they deal with delays, cancellations and missed connections so it is essential that you check with each airline directly on their site.
+Each airline will have its own set of guidelines when it comes to the way they deal with delays, cancellations, and missed connections so it is essential that you check with each airline directly on their site.

 Remember: Compensation for missed connections ONLY applies to interlining airlines.

 Is your delay over 24 hours?
 You will probably require a change of clothes.
 This is generally covered under your insurance policy but we always suggest you pack a change of clothes in your carry-on bag just in case.

 Read more here – Why You Need Travel Insurance.